MukeshKumarSingh1/Artificial-Intelligence-for-Beginners/README.md

     Book: Statistics for the utterly confusedpd(best book to familiarize oneself with Statistial terms )

     Book: Statistical Methods FOR MACHINE LEARNING By Jason Brownlee

+    Book: Naked Statistics, Stripping The Dread From The Data

     Book: Introduction to Statistical Machine Learning By Masashi Sugiyama

     Book: Data Science and Machine Learning Mathematical and Statistical Methods By Dirk P. Kroese, Zdravko I. Botev, Thomas Taimre, Radislav Vaisman